mkollaro/taskrunner/README.md

     task1 = {'task': ExampleTask, ...
     task2 = {'task': ExampleTask, ...

-they will both show up in the logs as 'ExampleTask'.
-You probably don't want this, so you can rename them by adding the 'name' keyword into the task configuration.
+they will both show up in the logs as *ExampleTask*.
+You probably don't want this, so you can rename them by adding the `name` keyword into the task configuration.

     task1 = {'task': ExampleTask, 'name': 'task1', ...